Skip to content

 KWFinder, but, specializes in user-friendly keyword research, easy to use interfaces, and a low price point, around $30 per month.

-Ahrefs costs $129 per month and provides a massive backlink database, technical audits, and competitor intelligence that is tough to beat.
+Ahrefs costs $129 per month and provides a technical audits, and competitor intelligence that is tough to beat.

 Because KWFinder is Mangools’ tool, you actually get five specialized tools for cheaper than just basic Ahrefs entry .